 Why Professional Services Goal Clarity is So Important

 You cannot hide a culture from the world.
 And no matter how hard leadership desires to do so, you cannot ask marketing to “put lipstick on a pig.”
-Modern buyers are too smart and too well informed to be fooled by such a condescension.
+Modern buyers are too smart and too well-informed to be fooled by such condescension.
 Think Uber, Theranos, Weinstein Co., Fox News, and Google.
 Goals reflect a firm’s true culture.

 I have found that there is a cultural continuum and when a firm is unclear about its culture and its purpose it mismanages its brand, elevates both reputational and operational risk, and most importantly, its ability to achieve both its mission and its long-term objectives.

 At the heart of the continuum is a firm’s worldview about exactly whom the firm serves and why.
 Does the firm serve Shareholders, a broader set of Stakeholders, or a higher Purpose or calling?
 You may be thinking it is all three.
 If so, keep reading; this post is for you because prudent firms don’t see it that way.

 What Are Your Firm’s Goals

 For firms with a Shareholder worldview, the long-term objective is to maximize profit and satisfy the Shareholder’s need for value creation.
 A Stakeholder worldview attempts to “balance” the multiple demands of employees, clients, communities, and regulators—a socially responsible corporate mindset.
 Finally, Purpose-driven firms focus on driving the optimal balance of profit and organizational performance in order to maximize a defined good, impact, or outcome.

 The driving precept for Shareholders’ goals is maximal profit, for Stakeholders it’s protecting permission to operate, and for Purpose-driven firms, it’s maximum “impact” of the mission.